bgauduch/terraform-azure-demo/demo-terraform-101/step1-resources/readme.md

-# Base
+# Resources
-Create a simple resource (in this case a Resource Group) on Azure.
+Create a simple resource (in this case a [Resource Group](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-overview#resource-groups)) on Azure.
+Here the Terraform and Provider configuration file is separated from the resources configuration file.

 ## Resources
 - Documentation: